CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 2. **Configuration File**
-    - Create or use an exsiting `ansible.cfg` file defined in the next section.
+    - Create or use an exsiting `ansible.cfg` file that is defined in the next section.
     - Set `meraki_api_key: "Your-API-Key"` to your API key

     More info: [Ansible Configurations](https://docs.ansible.com/ansible/latest/reference_appendices/config.html)